Bats Unconfirmed Vectors Of Coronavirus

 The Ever Evolving Coronavirus

-Virus mutation plays a big role in why certain diseases become so contagious.
+Virus mutation plays a big role in why certain diseases become highly contagious.
 It’s as if the virus hacks our genetic code and figures out what our body’s response will be, and so it mutates to build a defense against our body’s defense – before it even happens.
 This occurs in bats as well, but due to their accelerated immune systems, their bodies can kill the virus before it can mutate.
-We humans are not so lucky.
+We humans are not so lucky, but we have also have medical science and technology on our side.
+We are hopeful that a breakthrough can be made in producing a vaccine to prevent the virus, which scientists have estimated a vaccine may be ready by late 2020.

 You can follow the spread of the coronavirus at Gisanddata.
 You can track the real-time scope of the virus interactively and observe the total confirmed cases, total deaths and total recovered.